-It Wasn't My Fault: The Snow Caused My Car Accident!
+It Wasn't My Fault, the Snow Caused My Car Accident!

+When winter grips the Northeast, it’s not uncommon for residents to hear about spinouts, accidents, injuries, and even deaths caused by driving in inclement weather.
 Of course, the legal ramifications of any accident can upend someone’s life.
-In Massachusetts, most car accidents involving legal issues are determined by who is at fault.
+The legal issues in most car accidents are determined by who is at fault.
 But what if that accident is partially caused by the winter weather’s icy roads or black ice?

 Who the at-fault driver is in a car crash is determined by the question of negligence.
 Massachusetts utilizes a comparative negligence rule in car accident cases, meaning that a plaintiff, or the person bringing the lawsuit, must be less than 51 percent liable for the accident.
 If they’re not, they cannot recover—barring a few exceptions.